-In the Netherlands, ID Logistics offered a session allowing participants to learn more about the jobs available in logistics, especially forklift handling, for people on social welfare or job seekers with disabilities from the municipality of Tilburg.
+In the Netherlands, among other things ID Logistics offered opportunities to learn more about the jobs available in logistics, especially forklift handling, for people on social welfare or job seekers with disabilities.
 The aim was to give them an introduction to our profession and to allow them to consider looking for a job in logistics.